 The Cromwell Museum Trust was formed in 2015 to take on the ownership and running of the Museum after County Council funding was withdrawn.
 It is dedicated to preserving and communicating the assets, legacy and times of Oliver Cromwell in a way that inspires interest in those with whom we make contact.

-We are delighted to have the support of an esteemed patron, a dedicated group of Trustees and an experienced Curator.
+We are delighted to have the support of an esteemed patron, a dedicated group of Trustees and a small team of experienced staff.

 The Rt.
 Hon Sir John Major KG CH - Prime Minister of the United Kingdom 1990 – 1997

 Sir John entered the British Parliament in 1979, and Government in 1983.
 He joined the Cabinet as Chief Secretary to the Treasury in 1987; was appointed Secretary of State for Foreign and Commonwealth Affairs in July 1989; and Chancellor of the Exchequer in October 1989.
 He served as Prime Minister from November 1990 to May 1997, and retired from the House of Commons at the UK General Election in May 2001.